 Voice coil motor (VCM) has the advantages of high response, high speed, high acceleration, simple structure, small size, and convenient control.
 It is a core component in a hard disk drive (HDD).

 HDD is the most commonly used device for storing information in computer systems.
 The HDD mainly includes a spindle motor and a magnetic head positioning device.
 The spindle motor has two functions: one is to drive the disk to provide sufficient air buoyancy to allow the head to fly on the surface of the disk; the second is to rotate the sector to be accessed to the side of the head so that the head can read and write the information recorded on the disk surface.
 The head positioning device includes VCM, arm actuator, and head assy itself.
-The function of the voice coil motor is head positioning, so it is also called “head positioning motor”.
+The function of the voice coil motor is head positioning, so it is also called a "head positioning motor".

-Voice coil motors are mainly used in small stroke, high speed, high acceleration motion, suitable for use in small spaces.
+Voice coil motors are mainly used in small stroke, high speed, and high acceleration motion, suitable for use in small spaces.
 In addition to being used in HDDs, common applications include autofocus drive devices in mobile phone cameras.
 The magnets in the voice coil motor (VCM) are mainly sintered NdFeB magnets and bonded NdFeB magnets and the main grades are 42M, 45M, 45H, and 48M.
 In addition, 50M, 52M, 48H, and other grades also occupy a certain market share.

 Thank you for reading our article and we hope it can help you to have a better understanding of the magnets in the voice coil motor (VCM).
 If you want to learn more about magnets and voice coil motor (VCM), we would like to advise you to visit Stanford Magnets for more information.